-In this article, we'll present the forth session from our On-boarding series that will walk you through the following stages:
+In this article, we'll present the fourth session from our Onboarding series.
+It will walk you through the following stages:

-- Campaigns that convert - general tips and recommendations for the Email Campaign set-up.
+Campaigns that convert — general tips and recommendations for the Email Campaign set-ups.

-- Campaigns overview on Omnisend - exploring different features Omnisend is offering to help you estimate its benefits.
+Campaigns overview on Omnisend — exploring the different features Omnisend is offering to help you estimate its benefits.

 You can start from the video recording or look through the instructions provided below.